The Warren Buffett Paradox

 Since he wanted to make as much money as possible, he vowed to spend as less on expenses as possible, and as more on asset as possible.

-So while Warren keeping his money is not doing the economy any favor, having Warren buying companies to make even more money may simply be worse.
+So while Warren keeping his money is not doing the economy any favor, having Warren buying companies to make even more money worsens the social-economic inequality.

 Inequality of Production